mikependon/RepoDB/README.md

 ## Installations

 RepoDb and its extension is available via Nuget as a NetStandard library.
-Type the commands below at the Package Manager Console.
+Type the commands below at the ***Package Manager Console*** window.

 ```
 Install-Package RepoDb